AlgoCompSynth One Design Notes

 However, the desktop uses RAM, requires an attached keyboard, pointing device and display, and presents a learning curve to musicians coming from Apple or Microsoft platforms.
 For these reasons, AlgoCompSynth One will be configured as a server.

 A web server has many advantages, but the main one is that it can be accessed from any device with a web browser and sufficient screen real estate.
-For the initial deployment I’ll be using JupyterLab (Jupyter 2021) as the web server.
+For the initial deployment I’ll be using JupyterLab as the web server.
 JupyterLab is widely used among data scientists, and it allows access to most of the amazing NVIDIA tutorials and demos for the Jetson platform.

 Design: how much of Ubuntu Studio to use?